 REST API Complexities

-- A UI will have to be developed to allow for the mapping creation and management.
+A user interface (UI) will have to be developed to allow for mapping creation and management.

 Standard Feature Set of REST API